University Staff Directory The University of Adelaide Australia

 An ARC Discovery project awarded in 2002 Building and Ethics: Understanding A Corpus of Contemporary Australian Award-Winning Houses as Responses to Ecological, Social and Built Contexts broadened research interests into the general area of the design of sustainable building.
 Early output of this research was a book Understanding Sustainable Architecture (Williamson, Radford & Bennetts, 2003) which is a concise review of the assumptions, beliefs, goals and bodies of knowledge that underlie the endeavour to design environmentally (more) sustainable buildings and other built developments.
 It shows that much of the available advice and rhetoric about sustainable architecture begins from positions where important ethical, cultural and conceptual issues are simply assumed.

 Recent and continuing research has concentrated on two issues.
 First, data has been collected with the objective of corroborating the operation of the Building Code of Australia's energy-efficiency provisions, in particular the effectiveness of the NatHERS Star Rating Scheme for dwellings.
-One output of this work in 2004 was a major submission to the Productivity Commission's enquiry into Energy-efficiency in the Australian economy.
+In 2004 Terry made a major submission to the Productivity Commission's enquiry into Energy-efficiency in the Australian economy.
+Subsequent papers have also investigated this issue and questioned the efficacy of the scheme.

 The second research area concerns the urban mirco-climate.
 In collaboration with Dr Evyatar Erell of the Ben Gurion University of the Negev, Israel the urban mirco-climate model CAT has been developed and evaluated on the basis of field measurements.
 The model predicts hourly air temperature in an urban street canyon for extended periods in a variety of weather conditions, on the basis of meteorological time series recorded at an open site exposed to the same meso-scale conditions, taking into account the geometry of the two sites and the thermal properties of their respective surface materials.
 This model is used to study design implications in relation building energy consumption associated with factors such urban density and street geometry.